JonFD4/Sheldons-army/README.md

 To deploy on github
 1. Sign in to github and find the right repository.
 2. Click on settings and then pages.
-3. Under build and deployment, make sure the source: "Deploy from a branch" and Branch: main - another dropdown will I appear beside this; make sure the selected item is file/root.
+3. Under build and deployment, make sure set the source: "Deploy from a branch" and Branch: "main" - another dropdown will I appear beside this; make sure the selected item is "file icon/root".
-4. Click save to beginning thebuilding process.
-When the page is refreshed the link to the live deployment website will available at the top.
+4. Click save to begin the building process.
+When the page is refreshed the link to the live deployment website will be available at the top.

 ### Rules of games.

-The game is a zero-sum game meant for settling disputees. it is simple to play and so the rules are easy to follow.
+The game is a zero-sum game meant for settling disputes.
+It is simple to play and so the rules are easy to follow.

 1. Rock crushes Lizard
 2. Lizard poisons Spock